 Amounts due from related parties (non-trade related) Probability of Default (PD) The rating of each related party receivable is used to determine the PD.
-All facilities except Dangote Cement have been assigned a B- rating with an associated year 1 PD of 0.64%.
-Dangote Cements rating of AA+ rating was mapped to Fitch's rating of B with an associated year 1 PD of 0.43%.
+All facilities have been assigned a B- rating with an associate year 1 PD of 0.3%.
 Loss Given Default (LGD) The LGD was applied on unsecured exposures.
-The LGD was determined using the Moody's average corporate senior bond recovery rate of 37%.
-Exposure at Default (EAD) The EAD at every point in time is the balance from the previous month accumulated with interest and deducted for contractual repayments.
-Forward Looking Information In incorporating forward looking information, various macroeconomic variables such as GDP, Exchange rate, inflation rate, have been considered to determine how default rates should move over time.
-Probability weightings The Z score was used to calculate the probability of having a best, downturn and optimistic scenarios by comparing Nigeria GDP historical experience from 2010 - 2022.
-89% weight was assigned to best case, 2% for optimistic and 9% for downturn.
+The LGD was determined using the Moody's average corporate subordinate bond recovery rate of 27.9%.
+Exposure at Default (EAD) The EAD at every point in time is the balance outstanding as at period end.
+Forward Looking Information In incorporating forward looking information, various macroeconomic variables such as GDP, Exchange rate, inflation rate.
+Brent oil price have been considered to determine how default rates should move over time.
+Probability weightings The Z score was used to calculate the probability of having a best, downturn and optimistic scenarios by comparing Nigeria GDP historical experience from 2010 - 2022, and forecast information from 2023-2025.
+Base scenario was assigned 22.22% upturn scenario was assigned 37.04% and downturn scenario was assigned 40.74%.